-Bettina Bancroft and Andrew Klink, Thomas P. Basile, Brad Buckley, Peter Carlson, Nicole J. Caruth, Beth Rudin DeWoody, Ronald Feldman, Ronald Feldman Gallery, Lea Freid, Lombard Fried Fine Arts, Peter Grass, Alex Gawronski, Agnes Gund, Al Hansen, Craig Hatkoff, Paul Judelson, Gerome Kamrowski, Jeffery Lew, Vera List, Jane Lombard, Robert Mahoney, Nina Meledandri, The Peter Michaelson Foundation, Peter and Eileen Norton, Ruth and Marvin Sackner, Satprakash, Willoughby Sharp, Rodney Sur, Charwei Tsai, Andrew Tarlow, Marcia Tucker, Tom Warren, Bob Witz.
+Bettina Bancroft and Andrew Klink, Thomas P. Basile, Brad Buckley, Peter Carlson, Nicole J. Caruth, John Conomos, Beth Rudin DeWoody, Ronald Feldman, Ronald Feldman Gallery, Lea Freid, Lombard Fried Fine Arts, Peter Grass, Alex Gawronski, Agnes Gund, Al Hansen, Craig Hatkoff, Paul Judelson, Gerome Kamrowski, Jeffery Lew, Vera List, Jane Lombard, Sean Lowry, Robert Mahoney, Nina Meledandri, The Peter Michaelson Foundation, Peter and Eileen Norton, Nam June Paik and Shigeko Kubota, Ruth and Marvin Sackner, Satprakash, Willoughby Sharp, Rodney Sur, Charwei Tsai, Andrew Tarlow, Marcia Tucker, Tom Warren, Bob Witz.
+To name a few.

 MUSEUMS, ART INSTITUTES, COLLEGES, UNIVERSITIES